firsttris/node-red-contrib-homematic/README.md

 ### Features

-node-red-contrib-homematic provides functions to control Homematic devices in <b>Node-RED</b>.<br>
+node-red-contrib-homematic provides functions to control Homematic devices with <b>Node-RED</b>.<br>

 <b>Node-RED</b> - is a visual tool for wiring the Internet of Things (IoT) - read more @http://nodered.org<br>
-This node outputs a msg object containing "remote script calls" which can be send to the CCU using the HttpRequest node.
+This node outputs a message to msg.payload containing "remote script calls" which can be send to the CCU using the HttpRequest node.

 ![Screenshot](https://dl.dropboxusercontent.com/u/13344648/dev/homematic2.PNG)